Studies in Additive Number Theory by Circles of Partition: Extended Circles of Partition

 of the xCoP the following children generators

-Because the chosen axes are arbitrary and always the parent generator is located in the middle of such inequalities the distances between the children generators are symmetrically distributed around $n$. \end{proof}
+Because the chosen axes are arbitrary and the parent generator is always located in the middle of such inequalities the distances between the children generators are symmetrically distributed around $n$. \end{proof}